 SEAFOOD INDUSTRY JOBS

 The seafood industry provides over 70,000 jobs annually in Alaska and the Pacific Northwest.
 PSPA member companies offer a wide variety of employment opportunities to people with varied levels of education and experience.
 Positions range from entry level seafood processors to skilled positions such as maintenance, production, engineering, and management.
 There are many opportunities for on-the-job training and advancement.
+Descriptions of a wide range of seafood and maritime careers and where you can receive training are here.

 Positions involve long hours and hard work, and many workers welcome both the training and opportunities for overtime pay.
 PSPA member companies provide round-trip transportation from the point of hire, as well as room and board.
 Workers are housed and provided with hearty meals along with laundry and housekeeping services.
 Retirement plans and health insurance are provided for many jobs.
 The Alaska Department of Labor provides updated schedules for seafood industry job fairs, recruitments, and workshops on their Job Fairs page.
 You can also contact them at (800) 473-0688.